-Dr Cameron Petrie, Senior Lecturer in South Asian and Iranian Archaeology, Department of Archaeology and Anthropology: Dr Petrie has been involved with archaeological research in Pakistan and India since 1998, and is currently investigating the relationship between humans and the environment during the period of the Indus Civilisation, which was first phase of urbanism in the subcontinent.
+Dr Cameron Petrie, Reader in South Asian and Iranian Archaeology, Department of Archaeology and Anthropology: Dr Petrie has been involved with archaeological research in Pakistan and India since 1998, and is currently investigating the relationship between humans and the environment during the period of the Indus Civilisation, which was first phase of urbanism in the subcontinent.

 Professor Simon Schaffer, Department of History and Philosophy of Science: Research interests include the history of astronomy, history of physical science; social history of science.

 Dr Majid Sheikh, Wolfson College Research Associate: his research interests include the history of Lahore, currently researching the history of ancient Punjab.
 His 3 books are on Lahore.